 Q1: What are your plans to control the rapid growth Sunnyvale has been experiencing lately?
 Q2: How do you propose financing the Civic Center modernization with 3 new buildings?
 Q3: Do you support the sale of public lands to raise funds?
 Q4: Would raising fees for commercial properties motivate the city council to approve more of them and fuel more housing?
 Q5: What can you do about overcrowded schools?
 Q6: What can you do about the increase in Airplane Noise caused by more flights and a new route (BVA) into San Carlos Airport and planes using the new 'Nextgen' Southern approach route into San Jose Airport?
 Q7.
-Are you in favor of a ballot measure, like Measure R in Santa Clara in 2016, to require a vote of the residents in order to sell or dispose of public open space?
+Are you in favor of a ballot measure to require a vote of the residents in order to sell or dispose of city land on the PARCs list?
 Q8.
 Our downtown has been terrible for a long time.
 What are you going to do about it?

 A: My plans for controlling growth are to increase development impact fees, change zoning and land use plans and require intermediate development caps.
 Sunnyvale needs better development policies and goals to meet the needs of its residents in the 21st century.